 Fun, Easy, Great for Beginers

-Pros: 10 Holes so it's short.
+Pros: UPDATE: #10 is gone forever.
 Entirely par 3 with wide open spaces.
 A couple holes require some skill but they always have an easy out for people with less skills.

 Drought: The drought is a huge plus.
 If it's at all wet, it becomes a swamp.
 Not as bad as Moffit but it's gets very gumbo like.